Kremlikv/Wordbaker/README.txt

 **** ****

+MOBILE RESPONSIVE DESIGN
+Suitable for mobile phones as well as PC.

+TRANSLATOR
+It translates your text and creates a table with Czech column and foreign language column.

+PDF OCR
+It scans a PDF, cleans any garbled text with AI and sends it for translation.

 OPRAVY
 - Php soubor musí začínat <?php hned na prvním řádku bez mezery.
 - Include session musí být hned na začátku souboru.